Consumer Cellular: 2025 Reviews

 Consumer Cellular vs. T-Mobile

 In terms of unlimited phone plans for seniors, both T-Mobile and Consumer Cellular are among our favorites.
-In fact, both providers offer a plan with unlimited talk, text, and data for seniors that costs $27.50 per month, per line.
+Both providers offer discounted plans for seniors with unlimited talk, text and data; however, Consumer Cellular’s plan is slightly more affordable.

-In our experience, T-Mobile will offer faster data speeds, since it owns its own wireless network.
+That said, T-Mobile will offer faster data speeds, since it owns its wireless network.
 Consumer Cellular, however, leases T-Mobile’s network (as well as that of AT&T), so in times of heavy usage, Consumer Cellular users may experience slowed data speeds.

 Compare Consumer Cellular to Other Brands